Coronavirus structure offers clue to high infection rate: Study

-Researchers studying the structure of the novel coronavirus that causes COVID-19 have found a unique feature in the virus that could explain its high transmissibility between people, findings that may aid in the development of new drugs against the disease.
-The study, published in the Journal of Molecular Biology, identifies a structural loop in the SARS-CoV-2 spike protein, an area of the virus that facilitates entry into cells.
-In this loop, the researchers, including those from Cornell University in the US, also assessed a sequence of four amino acids that make up the protein which is different from those in other known human coronaviruses in this viral lineage.
+Researchers studying the structure of the novel coronavirus that causes COVID-19 have found a unique feature in the virus that could explain its high transmissibility between people, an advance that may help develop new drugs against the disease.
+The study, published in the Journal of Molecular Biology, identifies a structural loop in the SARS-CoV-2 spike protein, an area of the virus that facilitates its entry into cells.
+In this loop, the researchers, including those from Cornell University in the US, assessed a sequence of four amino acids that make up the protein.
+They said these amino acids are different from those in other known human coronaviruses part of this viral lineage.

 Analyzing the lineage of SARS-CoV-2, the scientists showed that it shared properties of the closely related SARS-CoV-1 behind the 2002-03 SARS pandemic, and HCoV-HKU1, a highly transmissible but relatively benign human coronavirus.
 They said SARS-CoV-2 is both highly transmissible and lethal.
-"It's got this strange combination of both properties," Whittaker said.
+"It's got this strange combination of both properties," study co-author Gary Whittaker from Cornell University said.
 "The prediction is that the loop is very important to transmissibility or stability, or both," he added.

 Whittaker and his colleagues focused on further studies of this structural loop and the sequence of four amino acids.
 Aside from primates, they said, cats, ferrets, and mink are the animal species most susceptible to the human novel coronavirus, SARS-CoV-2.